Ring Sizing Guide

-At Bespoke By Shahina Hatta, we believe in the PERFECT fit and provide 1/4 sizing.
-Here are some easy options on how to guesstimate your size at home.
-These are rough estimates and true sizes are best determined by a professional jeweler.
-Please note that finger size may fluctuate due to weather changes.
+At Bespoke By Shahina Hatta, we believe in the perfect fit and provide 1/4 US sizing.
+Below are easy methods for roughly estimating your size but true sizes are best determined by a professional jeweler.
+Please note that finger size may fluctuate due to weather or hormonal changes.

 Other ways to find a ring size